B

 Beagador and Children

 These dogs, like their parent breeds, are great with children and are a good choice for families with kids who are at least in elementary school.
 Because these dogs are medium-sized, they can play with the kids without becoming overwhelmed.
-However, you should never leave a beagador or any other dog around unattended children who are too small to respect a dog’s natural boundaries.
+However, you should never leave a beagador or any other dog alone with unattended children who are too young to respect a dog’s natural boundaries.
 Keep an eye on playtime, and end the situation if you notice that your dog is getting tired.

 beagle and owner